Liam Hogan: Salford City

 In May 2017 he joined Salford City.
 At the end of the 2017–18 season he was named Player's Player of the Year by his fellow Salford players.
 During his time with the club he captained them to two promotions, the second of them securing the club's first promotion to the Football League, played 105 games and scored seven goals.

 Stockport County

 In February 2020 he moved to Stockport County, signing a two-and-a-half-year contract.
 He scored his first goal for the club on his debut.

 Oldham Athletic

 Hogan signed for newly relegated National League club Oldham Athletic on 1 June 2022 on a two-year contract.

 On 27 September 2024, he departed the club having had his contract terminated by mutual consent.

 Rochdale

 On 27 September 2024, he joined Rochdale on a contract until the end of the 2024-2025 season, just hours after leaving their local rivals Oldham Athletic.

-His younger brother Scott began his career with the Dale and returned to the club for the 2013-2014 season.
+Morecambe

+On 24 February 2026, Hogan joined National League club Morecambe on an eighteen-month deal.